apache/druid/docs/operations/basic-cluster-tuning.md

 #### Segment Cache Size

-`druid.server.maxSize` controls the total size of segment data that can be assigned by the Coordinator to a Historical.

 `druid.segmentCache.locations` specifies locations where segment data can be stored on the Historical.
-The sum of available disk space across these locations should equal `druid.server.maxSize`.
+The sum of available disk space across these locations is set as the default value for property: `druid.server.maxSize`, which controls the total size of segment data that can be assigned by the Coordinator to a Historical.

 Segments are memory-mapped by Historical processes using any available free system memory (i.e., memory not used by the Historical JVM and heap/direct memory buffers or other processes on the system).
 Segments that are not currently in memory will be paged from disk when queried.

-Therefore, `druid.server.maxSize` should be set such that a Historical is not allocated an excessive amount of segment data.
-As the value of (`free system memory` / `druid.server.maxSize`) increases, a greater proportion of segments can be kept in memory, allowing for better query performance.
+Therefore, the size of cache locations set within `druid.segmentCache.locations` should be such that a Historical is not allocated an excessive amount of segment data.
+As the value of (`free system memory` / total size of all `druid.segmentCache.locations`) increases, a greater proportion of segments can be kept in memory, allowing for better query performance.
+The total segment data size assigned to a Historical can be overridden with `druid.server.maxSize`, but this is not required for most of the use cases.

 #### Number of Historicals

 The number of Historicals needed in a cluster depends on how much data the cluster has.
-For good performance, you will want enough Historicals such that each Historical has a good (`free system memory` / `druid.server.maxSize`) ratio, as described in the segment cache size section above.
+For good performance, you will want enough Historicals such that each Historical has a good (`free system memory` / total size of all `druid.segmentCache.locations`) ratio, as described in the segment cache size section above.

 Having a smaller number of big servers is generally better than having a large number of small servers, as long as you have enough fault tolerance for your use case.